(888) 552-6760 SCHEDULE AN APPOINTMENT

 The clinicians with the Gastrointestinal (GI) Cancer Center at City of Hope Chicago are committed to offering state-of-the-art diagnostic tools and treatments options for patients with gastrointestinal cancer.

-Our multidisciplinary team of board-certified medical oncologists, surgical oncologists, radiation oncologists and gastroenterologists work together with our integrative care providers and each patient to deliver quality clinical care with a patient-centered approach.
+Our multidisciplinary team of board-certified medical oncologists, surgical oncologists, radiation oncologists and gastroenterologists work together with our supportive care providers and each patient to deliver quality clinical care with a patient-centered approach.

 Our GI Cancer Center treats all gastrointestinal-related cancers, including anal, colon, esophageal, liver, pancreatic and stomach cancers, as well as neuroendocrine tumors.